Financing a modular home in BC: the three things lenders actually check

 For buyers building on owned land, a construction mortgage draws down in stages as work is completed.
 Once the home is installed, inspected, and an occupancy permit is issued, the construction mortgage converts to a standard residential mortgage.
 This is a more involved financing structure than a standard purchase and requires a broker who has handled it before.

 A practical rule of thumb: have approximately one-third of the total project cost in cash or accessible equity before beginning.
-The draws, deposits, and interim costs add up faster than buyers typically anticipate.
+Construction lenders typically require this level of borrower equity in the project, and the deposits, interim costs, and draw timing gaps add up faster than buyers typically anticipate.

 Quick Reference